lightning/bolts/02-peer-protocol.md

 disk and secondly broadcast the transaction or vice versa.
 The new language reflects this reality: it's surely better to remember a channel which hasn't been broadcast than to forget one which has!
-Similarly, for the fundee's `funding_signed` message: it's better to remember a channel that never opens (and times out) than to let the funder open it while the fundee has forgotten it.
+Similarly, for the fundee's `funding_signed`: it's better to remember a channel that never opens (and times out) than to let the funder open it while the fundee has forgotten it.